Azure/ResourceModules/docs/wiki/The CI environment - Token replacement.md

 }
 ```

-Let us say you'd want to use this token inside a Key Vault parameter file, to deploy the key vault with a name that contains this token:
+Let's say you'd want to use this token inside a Key Vault parameter file, to deploy the Key Vault with a name that contains this token:

 ```json
 "parameters": {